Do you have thousands of unread emails? Want to take control of your email inbox and declutter everything?

 1. Delete or archive emails.

 This method is one of the fastest and easiest ways to eliminate your email clutter quickly.
-Before deleting or archiving anything, think about if it will be needed within the next 30 days before making your first move.
+Before deleting or archiving anything, think about if it will be needed for the next 30 days.

 Here are three easy steps to quickly get rid of unwanted emails: